 After a few days it felt completely normal and we were confident and efficient (and rather proud of ourselves too!).
 Of course, any new parent knows that the moment you have mastered something your baby ups the ante by developing a new habit or finding a way to outsmart your progress.
 Finn’s first trick was to pull out his feeding tube.
 The first time he did this I was horrified but the nurses reassured me that it is a natural reflex and they calmly reinserted it and carried on as though nothing had happened.
 Panic over.
 I soon learned that this was going to be a daily occurrence and to take it in my stride alongside meconium poo (which was like tar!) and being weed at with alarmingly good aim the moment I undid a nappy!

-One thing I do wish we had had during his time in intensive care was a way to prevent him pulling out the NG tube.
-ScratchSleeves have been making an effective solution to eczema scratching for 14 years and have branched out over the years to encompass other areas, including burns, post operative care and even have an adult range for the dementia market.
-So ScratchSleeves had a batch of prem size ScratchSleeves made up specifically for NG feeding as the silk mittens make it impossible for little fingers to get purchase on the tube to pull it out.
+One thing I do wish we had had during his time in intensive care was a way to prevent him from pulling out the NG tube.
+ScratchSleeves have been making an effective solution to eczema scratching for 14 years and have branched out over the years to encompass other areas, including burns, post-operative care and even has an adult range for the dementia market.
+So ScratchSleeves had a batch of prem size ScratchSleeves made up specifically for NG feeding as the silk mittens make it impossible for little fingers to pull out the tube.
 We donated them to RHCH as a thank you for all their incredible efforts and they have proven to be a great success.

 These articles are all great at explaining the process of Nasogastric tube feeding and make for helpful reading, especially for relatives who may also not have come across it before.